OzoneAsai/slide-local-clock/README.md

 # Local Clock Slideshow

 This project shows a clock with a photo slideshow in the browser.
-The `index.html` uses JavaScript to rotate through images from the `public/static` directory.
+The `index.html` loads images from `~/clocl_wallpapers` so you can easily update the slideshow contents.

 ## Running (development)